5 Ways to Deal With Debt Collectors if You’re Afraid to Pick Up the Phone

 2. Know What Collectors Can and Cannot Do to Collect Debts

-Ignoring a debt collector won’t make the debt or the collector go away.
+Ignoring a debt collection agency won’t make the amount you owe disappear.
 In fact, it could make your financial problems even worse.
-It could force the debt collector to take more drastic actions, like filing a lawsuit against you.
+You could even end up in court if the debt collector decides to file a lawsuit against you.

 Can Collectors Sue Me or Garnish My Wages?